Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 1) How do I get to the Maternity and Women's Center?
-Where do I park and enter once I'm on Sacred Heart's campus?
+Where do I park and enter once I'm on the Ascension Sacred Heart Pensacola campus?

 5151 N. Ninth Ave.

 Upon arrival at the Pensacola campus, please park in the Ninth Avenue parking garage.
 You can also unload comfortably by pulling up temporarily under our entryway awning.
 All parking is free.

 The Maternity and Women's Center is located next door to our four-story Studer Family Children's Hospital.
 Please enter under the awning that says “OB Emergency” in red.

 Wheelchairs are available in the first floor lobby.
 For extra security during nighttime hours, you may be asked to check in at the front desk before continuing to the Maternity and Women's Center.
 You also may be asked a few health screening questions, depending on our community's current level of safety precautions.
 Visitors after 8:30 p.m. will be asked for ID and given a visitors pass.